Updated August 3, 2020

 - Bedding Materials– like straw or wood shavings

-- Enrichment Expenses– anything used to improve a resident’s quality of life, like pinwheels for chickens, wall-mounted brushes for cows, or goat play structures
+- Enrichment Expenses– anything used to improve a resident’s quality of life, like pinwheels for chickens, wall-mounted brushes for While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", or goat play structures

 - Veterinary Costs– in the form of medical supplies, routine healthcare, and emergencies